logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade.md

 ### Step 2.1: Add custom role for upgrade permissions

-Once you get the names of the resource group and user-assigned managed identity, follow the same steps as in [getting started to add a custom role](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai).
-First, navigate to [Azure portal](https://portal.azure.com/#home), then click on *Resource groups* and then search for your resource group and click on it.
+Once you get the names of the resource group and user-assigned managed identity, navigate to [Azure portal](https://portal.azure.com/#home), then click on *Resource groups* and then search for your resource group and click on it.
 Go to the *Access control (IAM)* tab, select *Add*, and click on *Add custom role*

 <p align="center">
   <figure>